gordonTang2049/powerbi_exam/note.md

+###### Parameter
+    Query Parameter

+        Click Edit Query -> Manage parameters / new parameters

+        List of Value -> need to have current value

+    Use Query Parameter in a table -> go to column -> Drop down -> filter -> dropdown (ABC icon) -> select parameter

+Only Modified by PowerBi Desktop

+    Param only use by Power BI Model Authors, not users

 ###### DirectQuery vs m Code vs Power Query vs Dax vs Advance Editor

 DirectQuery
 ------------------------------------------------------------------------------------
+    The database is updated on a frequent basis.
+     Some data sources have the option of connecting directly to the data source using DirectQuery.
+     With the DirectQuery option,
+     no data is imported or copied to Power BI Desktop.
+For relational sources, the chosen columns and tables appear in the Fields list.
+    In multi-dimensional sources such as SAP Business Warehouse, the dimensions and measures for the chosen cube appear in the Fields list.
+As you interact with the visualization, you always view the current data.

     -Import Data -> cache Data -> fast & less space use -DirectQuery -> Pull Schema not data itself